-All resident students are required to be on a meal plan and may choose from several options (townhouse residents are required to purchase a meal plan, but may select a residential or commuter plan).
 Campus Dining offers hot meals each day during designated hours between 7:30 a.m. and 7:30 p.m.
 These hours may vary.
-Special dietary needs can be accommodated by contacting the Director of Food Services.

-Campus dining also operates Common Grounds, an on-campus coffee shop located in the Student Center and The Market in the Library, throughout the day and evening.
-Common Grounds and The Market sells sandwiches, snacks and various other items for students and visitors.
+Special dietary needs can be accommodated by contacting the director of food services.
+Campus dining also operates Common Grounds, an on-campus coffee shop located in the Student Center, throughout the day and evening.
+Common Grounds sells coffee, sandwiches, snacks, and various other items for students and visitors.